Q. Why was APRA established?

 Even after the implementation of the Affordable Care Act (Obamacare) nothing much changed.
-Costs continue to rise, quality continues to decline and millions still remain uninsured or under-insured.
+Costs continue to rise, quality continues to decline and millions remain uninsured or underinsured.

 The failure of our healthcare system is a danger to all Americans but most particularly to minorities and seniors who have a greater need for medical services.
 There are few measures in place to protect people from preventable physical or financial harm in hospitals or any other medical facility: no effective regulations or oversight, no accountability, and no transparency.
-As a result up to 440,000 men, women and children are dying in our hospitals each year from preventable medical errors, the third leading cause of death, and medical bills are the leading cause of bankruptcy, even for those with medical insurance.
+As a result, the estimates are that up to 440,000 men, women and children are dying in our hospitals each year from preventable medical errors, the third leading cause of death, and medical bills are the leading cause of bankruptcy, even for those with medical insurance.